 Data scientists and their teams must remain aware of the rapid and constant evolution of data science technology and tools.
 Continuous education for these professionals is absolutely critical to success, since new developments are being introduced much faster than in years past.
 We have always advocated that quantitative professionals stay close to the data and keep their skills sharp, and, now more than ever, it is crucial, especially for data science management.
 Data science managers who transition away from hands-on work altogether may quickly find their knowledge out-of-date and their skills irrelevant.

-As always, we will continue to keep a close eye on developing trends in the data science and analytics hiring market.
+As always, we will continue to keep a close eye on developing data science career trends and the analytics hiring market.
 For more of our insights between the annual Burtch Works Studies, keep an eye on the blog!